sischae/Internet_of_Things_Project/README.md

 The user manual for the web interface can be found at https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/user_manual/user_manual.pdf

-The technical documentation about the front end and back end can be found at: https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/documentation/documentation.pdf
+The technical documentation about the front end and back end can be found at https://github.com/sischae/Internet_of_Things_Project/blob/main/doc/documentation/documentation.pdf

 ## License